bit-brick/bit-brick-docs/docs/k1/k1-software/media/mpp.md

   /**
    * parent class
    */
-  MppData eBaseData;              ；MppData基类
+  MppData eBaseData;              // MppData base class

   /**
    * video parameter
    */
-  MppPixelFormat ePixelFormat;    ；视频的像素格式
-  S32 nWidth;                     ；视频的宽
-  S32 nHeight;                    ；视频的高
-  S32 nLineStride;                ；视频的对齐宽度
-  S32 nFrameRate;                 ；视频的帧率
+  MppPixelFormat ePixelFormat;    // Pixel format of the video S32 nWidth;                     // Width of the video S32 nHeight;                    // Height of the video S32 nLineStride;                // Aligned width of the video S32 nFrameRate;                 // Frame rate of the video

   /**
    * packet parameter
    */
-  U8 *pData;                      ；packet的地址
-  S32 nTotalSize;  // total size that PACKET_Alloc
+  U8 *pData;                      // Address of the packet S32 nTotalSize;  // total size that PACKET_Alloc
   S32 nLength;     // data length, nLength <= nTotalSize
   void *pMetaData;
-  S32 nID;                        ；packet的ID
-  S64 nPts;                       ；packet的pts
-  S64 nDts;                       ；packet的dts
-  BOOL bEos;                      ；packet的eos flag
+  S32 nID;                        // ID of the packet S64 nPts;                       // PTS of the packet S64 nDts;                       // DTS of the packet BOOL bEos;                      // EOS flag of the packet

   // environment variable
   BOOL bEnableUnfreePacketDebug;